Howdy Doody: The Canadian Howdy Doody Show

 Clarabell was played by Alfie Scopp.
 Like the American Clarabell, he communicated in mime, by honking horns on his belt, and by squirting seltzer.

-Scopp was born in London England in 1919, and came to Canada with his family when they immigrated to Montreal.
-Scopp has had a long and glorious career in both television and film.
-One of his most notable roles was the bookseller Avram in the 1971 film Fiddler on the Roof.
+Scopp was born in London, England in 1919, and came to Canada with his family when they immigrated to Montreal.
+Scopp had a long career in both television and film, with one of his most notable roles being the bookseller Avram in the 1971 film Fiddler on the Roof.
 He is also known for being the voice of "Charlie-in-the-Box" on the 1964 television Christmas special, Rudolph the Red-Nosed Reindeer.

 Toby Tarnow played Princess Pan of the Forest, generally referred to as Pan.
 Tarnow was born in Gravelbourg Saskatchewan in 1937.
 She started studying acting at the Lorne Green Academy of Radio Arts at the age of eight, and by the age of ten she was already performing professionally on CBC radio.
 In 1954, she became the first actress to play Anne in the live televised production of the musical adaptation of Anne of Green Gables.

 Following her role as Princess Pan on Howdy Doody, she had a recurring role on the CBC children's program Mr. Dressup (the spinoff from Fred Rogers' Misterrogers, after he took his neighborhood to Pittsburgh).
 Tarnow's wide career encompassed radio, television, film, theater, and writing.

 After moving to the United States, she founded the Riverbend School of Theater Arts for the Boys and Girls Club in New Hampshire.
 In 2010, she was awarded the Children and Youth Theater Award by the New Hampshire Theater Awards.

-Barbara Hamilton was Willow the Witch, an absent-minded white witch with a good heart.
-Known for her work on Canadian stage and television, she was once labelled the funniest woman in Canada.